MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/configure-authentication-for-federated-users-portal.md

 ---
-title: Configure sign-in auto-acceleration using Home Realm Discovery
+title: Configure sign-in auto-acceleration
-description: Learn how to force federated IdP acceleration for an application using Home Realm Discovery policy.
+description: Learn how to force federated IdP auto-acceleration for an application using Home Realm Discovery policy.

 author: omondiatieno
 manager: CelesteDG